Saint Lié: Life

 Born of a family in Berry, France sometime during the reign of Chlothar I, his name suggests a Gallo-Roman background.
 Small of stature, he was a peasant herd keeper, who is said to have embraced the monastic life at the age of 12.
-He spent some time at the monastery of Micy-Saint Mesmin, near Orléans, where he was welcomed by the abbot Treïcius, ordained him a deacon.
+He spent some time at the monastery of Micy-Saint Mesmin, near Orléans, where he was welcomed by the abbot Treïcius, who ordained him a deacon.
 While at Micy, Lié provided direction to fellow monk Leonard of Noblac.

 After a few years, he left in search of greater solitude.
 He headed north and stopped on the edge of the Loges forest (Forest of Orleans), not far from a clearing where poor loggers were cutting down oaks and barking them, hence the hamlet "Les Ecossoires").
-There, having found a thick thicket where no sound entered, he built himself a hut and spent his days in prayer there, living only on wild fruits.
+There, having found a dense thicket where no sound entered, he built himself a hut and spent his days in prayer there, living only on wild fruits.

-Lié only left this solitude to visit the sick, to comfort them with a few holy words and to soften the bitterness of the last passage.
+Lié only left this solitude to visit the sick, to comfort them with a few holy words, and to soften the bitterness of the last passage.
 The blind, the lame, the crippled came to meet him and more than once obtained healing from him.
 He lived there until the year 534, which he predicted would be the year of his entry into eternal beatitude.
 He was buried in the place where he had lived and, on his tomb, a chapel was erected.

 Saint Lié was viewed an example for his humility.